malagacj/ToolBox/package_specific/Ldap/README.md

 ```
 The dn, cn, uid, uidNumber, gidNumber, homeDirectory, userPassword, sn, mail and givenName keys should be modified to appropriate values

 The userPassword encrypted value should be defined using "slappasswd".
-In the samples/user.ldif "marvel" was uses as the password
+In the samples/user.ldif "marvel" was used as the password
 ```bash
 sudo slappasswd
 ```